 How it spreads: Contagions spread through droplets from the nasal and throat passageways and are released into the air with sneezing and coughing.
 The virus can remain airborne and active for up to two hours after the infected person has left the area.
 Over 90% of people without immunization who are exposed to the measles virus will contract the disease.

 What it causes: Measles are well known for the splotchy rash that comes from infection.
-Other symptoms include:
+Other issues associated with Measles include:

 - Bloodshot, irritated eyes